A. Geoffrey from Pennsylvania

-- Take the opportunity of time while you heal to learn something new; something to do with your hands, to keep your mind occupied; to work toward a goal; to accomplish something and to keep always moving forward.
+Take the opportunity while you heal to learn something new - something to do with your hands, to keep your mind occupied, to work toward a goal, to accomplish something, and to keep always moving forward.
 Every small step counts.

 *When looking at my list of alternative/complementary treatment, it might seem like I have an endless budget for treatment.
 Believe me, I don’t.
 Think creatively about the people you already know, keep networking, and barter, barter, barter.

 **In most cases, the alternative therapies make a WORLD of difference and are cheaper than conventional medicine.

 Fun fact time!
 What is your favorite thing to do in your free time?

 Honestly everything I do has a purpose and everything I do either affects or is affected by my Lyme.
 It doesn’t affect all of my decisions, but it does affect most.
 However, finding balances of success and failure - risk versus reward - allows me to do things I never thought I’d be able to do again.
 Everything you do it worth it!
 Some of my favorite things to do are to draw, paint, to be active, and to be with my family.

 Lyme has made me appreciate what’s really important in life.

 To find out more about A. Geoffrey's journey, you may find him on Instagram as: @keepclobberinglyme.

 ***UPDATE - November 2018:

 “No one said it was gonna be easy, but I’m not afraid to try, with the odds stacked up against, I'll have to fight, one life, one chance, gotta do it right!”